NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/format-questions.md

 **Recommendation: in-scope for V2.**

 ## Should the standard allow encrypted containers?
+If you need to store sensitive data/files in the container, you should either encrypt files before packaging them or only allows access to the container to authorized users.

 **Recommendation: out of scope for V2.**

 ## Should the standard allow compression?